GolferGeek/golf-compete/docs/phase4-implementation-plan.md

 - Users receive timely notifications about invitations and status changes
 - All E2E tests pass consistently
 - The system handles edge cases gracefully (expired invitations, duplicate requests, etc.)
+- All key screens are optimized for mobile devices as the primary use case
+- Course detail and scorecard screens provide excellent user experience on phones
+- Touch interactions are intuitive and reliable on mobile devices
+- UI is designed for mobile first, with appropriate adaptations for larger screens
+- Application performs well on mobile networks and devices

 ## Next Steps After Completion